Deploy a Weaviate vector database on GKE

 5. In the Networking and security section:

-• In the Network drop-down list, select a network where your GKE cluster resides.
+• In the Network drop-down list, select the network where your GKE cluster resides.

 • In the Subnetwork drop-down list, select a corresponding subnetwork.